 - Enter the room where your children are fighting slowly and quietly.

 - Take action, modeling calm and patience.
 For example, turning off the television or separating kids who are fighting.

 - Describe what you see.
 For example, “I see two children who both want the remote control.”

 - Explain the need for a “plan” – help them engage in a conflict resolution process.

-- “Notepad, pencil, one story” technique – the children have to work together to come up with one story they can both live with – this process helps them to see the other person’s perspective.
+Have children work together to come up with one story they can both live with – this process helps them to see the other person’s perspective.

 For older children, offer a choice between sitting and walking.
 “You can sit or take a walk until you are calm enough to go back and handle the situation with words, not with hitting.”

 Separate children when they are fighting or teasing one another.
 For example, have them go to opposite sides of the room.